 The firm’s forthcoming platform, dubbed the ‘mbed OS’ is being designed to require very little power and memory in order to run and will appear on devices containing the ARM Cortex-M chip designs.

 ARM believes that the OS, which will be free to developers, will help prevent fragmentation within the blossoming ‘Internet of Things’ sector, however the mbed OS code will not be compatible with Intel-based devices.
-In essence, this is ARM’s play to dominate the arena.

 The company plans to offer access to the code to device makers by the end of 2015, with the first pieces of hardware going on sale in early 2015.